awto/effectfuljs/README.md

 It is arguable if explicit or implicit levels separation is better.
 This likely depend on what kind effect is used.
 The succinct and more readable code is good, but if effects are heavy making them explicit may be better.
-So mfjs compiler supports both options.
+So effectfuljs compiler supports both options.

 I will abuse term *pure* for some JS code or values.
 This doesn't